 Counoise at the T.T.B

-We always list the individual varietals, and the percentage they account for in each wine, on the front label of our bottles.
+We always list the individual varieties, and the percentage they account for in each wine, on the front label of our bottles.
 Before we could do that with Counoise, we had to get the grape registered at the Bureau of Alcohol, Tobacco, and Firearms -- the federal agency which, until the reorganization mandated by the Homeland Security Act, oversaw label approval for wine.
 Since no one else in the States had used Counoise on their label, it fell to us to demonstrate it was a legitimate grape.
 The process, which included submitting a full dossier of materials (in French and English), took two years.

 Flavors and Aromas